lynix94/orca-lang/docs/tutorial.md

 string
 ------

 String separator could be both of ' and ", and it supports escape character.
-And it supports, """ and ''' like python. both of them has same meaning but ''' recognize format string but """ translate all as text itself.
+And it supports, """ and ''' like python. both of them has same meaning but ''' recognize ${} expression but """ translate all as text itself.

-String contains expression in it (like ruby) It's form is ${ expression } Below is one example.
+String can contain expression in it (like ruby) It's form is ${ expression } Below is one example.

 ```
 $ name = 'james';